mocyber/ayr/README.md

 # Alternate Yum Repository
 Used to create a local mirror for redistribution on a local network.
 If you live in the sticks like I do, bandwidth is precious so reaching out repeatedly to get the same stuff sucks.
-I have forked the orginal and simplfied it a little.
-The big difference is that you will have to regester your RHEL stuff prior to firing things off instead of adding creds to the script.
+I have forked the original and simplified it a little.
+The big difference is that you will have to register your RHEL stuff prior to firing things off instead of adding creds to the script.
 I don't like keeping my RHEL creds in a clear text file.
 This also makes it easier to deploy on centos.
+The TL;DR if you have it enabled as a repo in the etc/yum/repos.d/* then it will make a local copy of it.

 ## Prep Work
 - Update things ` sudo yum update`